hpcc-systems/HPCC-Platform/plugins/redis/README.md

 Getting started
 ---------------

 The server can be started by typing `redis-server` within a terminal.
-To run with with a non-default configuration run as `redis-server redis.conf`, where redis.conf is the configuration file supplied with the redis-server package.
+To run with a non-default configuration run as `redis-server redis.conf`, where redis.conf is the configuration file supplied with the redis-server package.

 For example, to require the server to **password authenticate**, locate and copy redis.conf to a desired dir.
 Then locate and alter the 'requirepass' variable within the file.